ahurdis/Riddle/README.md

 # Riddle
-An unopinionated microlibrary serving up riddles.
+An unopinionated microlibrary serving up riddles on demand.